zhangw106/OxidativeReactivity/README.md

 This code was developed to obtain the oxidative reactivity of soot particle based on TG curve of TGA.
-The input file is a TGA curve saved in a csv file, the temperature is degC.
+The input file is a TGA curve saved in csv format, and the temperature is in degC.